tifv/misc/README.md

-Miscellaneous files that does not stand for separate repositories.
+Miscellaneous files that do not warrant for separate repositories.